-In this post, I’ve gathered up the top 4 theories surrounding the disappearance of William Hare, the other half of that infamous duo Burke and Hare who ran through Edinburgh’s streets in 1828 delivering particularly fresh cadavers to the ‘completely ignorant’ Dr Knox.
+I’ve gathered up the #4 theories surrounding the disappearance of William Hare, the other half of the infamous duo Burke and Hare who ran through Edinburgh’s streets in 1828 delivering fresh cadavers to the ‘completely ignorant’ Dr Knox.

-You’ve no doubt heard that one of the ‘duo, William Burke, is hanging in the anatomy museum at the University of Edinburgh, and has been there ever since his bones were boiled and articulated as part of his sentence back in 1829.
+You’ve no doubt heard that the more famous of the two Williams, William Burke, is hanging in the anatomy museum at the University of Edinburgh, and has hung here ever since his bones were boiled and strung together as part of his sentence back in 1829.

 What Happened To William Hare?

-You know that it’s not going to be an easy question to answer when all resources you look at come up with the same line ‘no one really knows what happened to William Hare’ and then start to talk about the murders and list the unfortunate victims in order of their demise.
+You know it’s not going to be easy to answer this question when all resources you look at come up with the same line ‘no one knows what happened to William Hare’ and then start to talk about the murders and list the unfortunate victims in order of their demise.

 Who Was William Hare?